WayneHoggett-ACG/SimpleJSMicroservice/charts/simple-grocery-store/README.md

 - `frontend.resources`: CPU/memory limits and requests
 - `frontend.replicaCount`: Number of replicas

-### Security
-- `serviceAccount.name`: Custom ServiceAccount name (optional)
-- Pod and container security contexts are applied by default (non-root, no privilege escalation, dropped capabilities)

 ## Usage Notes

 - **MongoDB**: If `productService.secret.create` is `true`, the chart creates a Secret with `mongodb-uri`.
 For production, set to `false` and manage the Secret externally.
-- **Security**: The chart enforces security best practices with non-root containers, resource limits, and ServiceAccount usage.
+- **Security**: The chart enforces security best practices with non-root containers, resource limits.
 - **Scaling**: Adjust `replicaCount` for each service.
 Consider using an Ingress for external access.
 - **Development**: For local development, you can override image tags to use local builds.